White Film on Top of Water in the Fish Tank? Here’s How to Fix

 While the most common cause for this oily film to form on to of your aquarium water is a bacterial bloom due to the fact that you don’t have a proper filtration system set up in your tank, there might be other causes as well.

-So let’s see what can be the cause for that scummy looking film on top of the water!
+So let’s see what can be the cause for that scummy looking film on top of the water and what to do in each situation!

 1. Bacterial bloom